 Broadly speaking, I intend to get involved with a project focused on developing software systems for autonomous vehicles.
 I have a wide range of cross-disciplinary interests, and am open to alternative project themes.
 I believe the MRes will allow me to identify the most appropriate topic.

-This research project aims to build a high-fidelity immersive driving simulator at IAAPS to enable research on topics such as autonomous driving, vehicle driver pedestrian interactions, real-world efficiency and emissions.
+Dmitry's research project aims to build a high-fidelity immersive driving simulator at IAAPS to enable research on topics such as autonomous driving, vehicle driver pedestrian interactions, real-world efficiency and emissions.

 The planned driving simulator will be software and hardware agnostic, with the ability to easily upgrade the hardware setup to support motion platforms and 360° projection screens.
 A framework for processing and fusing multi-sensor data will be created to convert map and real-world captured data into virtual validation routes and scenarios.
 Uniquely it will be possible to connect the driving simulator to a powertrain dynamometer to allow hardware-in-the-loop control of a physical vehicle or subsystems thereof as an alternative to full vehicle simulation.